jghibiki/BMG-sdk-and-tools/README.md

 2. Open up the in-game options menu.
 3. Uncheck "Mod Caching".
 This will require TTS to reach out to the hosting server to re-fetch the card sheets instead of using cached copies.
-4. Load the deck and/or drag the "Saved Object" onto the table.
+4. Load the mod.
+(For saved objects, drag them onto the tabletop.)
 TTS should post a message that it is loading, and after a few moments the updated cards should load.
 5. (Optional) Re-enable "Mod Caching" to avoid needing to re-download all assets whenever you load a game.